A Brief History of the High Five

 Since 2002, the third Thursday of April is recognized as National High Five Day—a 24-hour period for giving familiars and strangers alike as many high fives as humanly possible.
-A few University of Virginia students invented the day, which has since evolved into a “High 5-A-Thon” that raises money each year for cancer research.
-Here are a few more facts to get you in the celebrating spirit.
+A few University of Virginia students invented the day, which has since evolved into a “High 5-A-Thon” that raises money each year for for a good cause.
+(For 2017, it's CoachArt, a nonprofit organization that engages kids impacted by chronic illness in arts and athletics.)
+Here are a few more facts about the history of the hand gesture to get you in the high-fiving spirit.

 That may sound like a lot of celebration for a simple hand gesture, but the truth is, the act of reaching your arm up over your head and slapping the elevated palm and five fingers of another person has revolutionized the way Americans (and many all over world) cheer for everything from personal achievements to miraculous game-winning plays in the sports world.
 Psychological studies on touch and human contact have found that gestures like the high five enhance bonding among sports teammates, which in turn has a winning effect on the whole team.
 Put 'er there!